Last updated on April 26th, 2019 at 01:18 pm

-This delicious Slow Roast Leg of Lamb is marinated overnight and slowly roasted to perfection.
+This delicious Slow Roast Leg of Lamb recipe is boneless, marinated overnight and slowly roasted to perfection.
 You’ll be rewarded with the most tender, succulent lamb that is totally worth the wait!

 If you’ve never been a fan of lamb before, this recipe is sure to make you love it.
-This is my favorite way to cook lamb and you always end up with the most tender, delicious and succulent lamb.
-This recipe is fool proof.
+This is the best way to cook lamb!
+The vinegar based marinade tones down the gaminess of the lamb and, paired with the slow roast, creates the most incredibly flavored and tender meat.

 Growing up, my mom only used to make lamb for Easter or sometimes for Christmas, but that’s about it.
 She never liked lamb, still doesn’t, but she’d always cook it for my dad.
 I decided then that I didn’t like lamb.
 But then I got married, and hubs is a big fan of lamb which is why I started cooking it more often.